 Red laser pointers are cheap - some around $5 and a few for even $1 - and are now the way to go if you just want a laser to play with.

 The light-emitting area of a laser diode typically emits more light than a similar area of the surface of the sun.
-Since more power must go into this area than into a similar size piece of the sun just to get things working at all, it should be understandable that things can easily go wrong.
+It should be understandable that things can easily go wrong.

 Yes, some laser diodes have survived worse than looking at them the wrong way.
 Some are better-built and/or more conservatively rated than others.
 You may get lucky and be able to just throw something together and have it work.
 Maybe, maybe not...

 If you already have a laser diode that you can't return, and you want to push your luck, then go to Sam Goldwasser's laser FAQ (see links below or jump in here).
-Good luck, try only at your own risk to get a laser diode to work.
+Good luck!

 This can be largely fixed by placing a convex lens in front of the diode